LPR camera at front entrance.

 2. Commercial buildings and offices

-Automatic plate recognition cameras quickly grant access to staff, visitors, and any authorized user that’s been registered in the system for seamless access control.
+Automatic plate recognition cameras quickly grant access to staff, visitors, and any authorized user who’s been registered in the system for seamless access control.
 A CCTV system is great for parking structures at commercial properties.
 This streamlines access by allowing administrators to monitor who’s entering the property and when.

 3. Student housing